Mozirella/dealer-alchemist-demo/README.md

 ## Overview

 This project recreates a simplified landing experience that focuses on user interaction and call-to-action behavior rather than static content.
-The goal was to demonstrate how small UI changes—like CTA styling and interaction—can influence engagement.
+The goal was to demonstrate how small UI changes, like CTA styling and interaction, can influence engagement.

 ## Features